PETROUNKNOWN/youtubeDownloader/README.md

 # YouTube Audio Downloader

 YouTube Audio Downloader is a lightweight and user-friendly desktop application built with the `yt-dlp` package and `customtkinter` UI.
-It allows users to download audio tracks from YouTube videos effortlessly, offering a seamless and intuitive interface for managing downloads.
+It allows users to download audio tracks from YouTube effortlessly, offering a seamless and intuitive interface for managing downloads.

 ## Requirements